arobey1/arobey1.github.io/content/python/interacting_with_python.md

 ### User-supplied input

 Another important part of programming is accepting input from a user.
-In the previous two exercises, running your scripts always produces the same output.
+In the previous two exercises, running your scripts always produced the same output.
 But what if we wanted to have the output of our program depend on an input that the user supplies?

 For example, let's say I wanted to write a program that takes a number as input and prints out that number incremented by one.
 Easy enough!
 I could just write the following in the shell.